-1. Have a spring staycation.Adopt a new perspective of your area and plan a weekend to play tourist in your area.
+1. Have a summer staycation.Adopt a new perspective of your area and plan a weekend to play tourist in your area.
 Check the visitors section of your state or city’s website for local attractions, events, and even discounts.

 2. Hit the library.The library is a great source of free information and often hosts local events to promote reading and literacy.
 Check your local library’s website for more information.
 Live too far to go to the library?
 Many libraries now offer free eBooks and audio books for loan through their website or on a mobile app using your library card.
 No matter how you access it, knowledge is power!